ChiquitaV2/vpn-rotator/README.md

 # VPN Rotator

 VPN Rotator is a self-hosted system that automatically rotates WireGuard VPN nodes on Hetzner Cloud to enhance privacy and security.
 It provisions nodes on-demand, automatically destroys idle nodes to save costs, and handles seamless client migration during rotation.

 ## Features

 - **Comprehensive Peer Management**: Full lifecycle management of WireGuard peers with automatic IP allocation and node assignment.
-- **Race Condition Protection**: Prevents multiple nodes from being provisioned simultaneously during concurrent requests.
 - **Automatic Server Rotation**: Automatically provisions new VPN servers and decommissions old ones with seamless peer migration.
 - **Dynamic Provisioning**: Dynamically selects server types and locations from Hetzner Cloud for better resilience.